Appearance

 When completing the form, it is important to include as much information and supporting evidence as possible.
 This may include copies of prescriptions of any medicines you require or a supporting letter from a health care professional who helps you.
 You could also include a care diary, which is a written record of all the help and assistance you need carrying out everyday tasks throughout a whole day.
 More information on what sort of information to include in a care diary can be found in our factsheet.

 If you would like some advice or help with completing the claim form please contact our Helpline on 0303 123 9999, open 8am to 8pm weekdays and Saturday 9am to 1pm, or email [email protected].
-We will be able to put you in touch with our specialist advice services and form filling service.

 What does the medical assessment for PIP entail?